0xc0dec/solo/CONTEXT.md

+This is a list of notes and TODOs to keep me in context.

 # Building
 * Use CMake
 * Once all deps are built, delete them from solution and use it for development